 Archival objects and material history loans from local historical collections and lenders such as the Museum of Applied Arts and Sciences and Westpac Group Archives will complement recent and newly commissioned work by a selection of Australian and international artists such as Fiona Hall, Andrew Hurle, Kenzee Patterson, Melanie Gilligan, Daniel McKewen, Ryan Presley and Penelope Cain.

-Creative Accounting promises to be an accessible and thought-provoking exhibition which elicits curiosity and re-appraisal of an intrinsic component of contemporary living, through the combination of art and artefact.
-Creative Accounting scratches below the surface of the economic system to reveal money’s enigmatic side.
+Creative Accounting is an accessible and thought-provoking exhibition which elicits curiosity about an intrinsic component of contemporary living, through the combination of art and artefact.

-Creative Accounting will be on exhibition at the Museum's Historic Council Chambers site from 7 July to 8 October 2017
+Creative Accounting is on exhibition at the Museum's Historic Council Chambers site from 7 July to 8 October 2017

 An exhibition curated by Holly Williams, in conjunction with Hawkesbury Regional Gallery and toured by Museums & Galleries of NSW.